ksearfos/data_container/README.md

 ### Merging

 DataContainers can also be merged as a way to copy over shared values.
-This does not work quite the way a Hash#merge! does; only attributes that both DataContainers share will be copied.
+This does not work quite the way `Hash#merge!` does; only attributes that both DataContainers share will be copied.
 Additionally, nil values in the merging DataContainer will be ignored, so as not to overwrite existing values.

 **Example**
 ```